mtrudel/bandit/README.md

 [h2spec](https://github.com/summerwind/h2spec) suite in strict mode, and its WebSocket implementation scores 100% on the [Autobahn](https://github.com/crossbario/autobahn-testsuite) test suite.
-Extensive units tests (90%+ coverage for all non-legacy modules), credo analysis and dialyzer coverage round out a test suite that ensures that Bandit is and will remain a platform you can count on.
+Extensive test coverage, strict credo analysis and dialyzer coverage round out a test suite that ensures that Bandit is and will remain a platform you can count on.

 Lastly, Bandit exists to demystify the lower layers of infrastructure code.
 In a world where The New Thing is nearly always adding abstraction on top of abstraction, it's important to have